-We are subject to the informational requirements of the Exchange Act and are required to file reports, proxy statements and other information with the SEC.
+Upon completion of this offering, we will become subject to the informational requirements of the Exchange Act and will be required to file reports, proxy statements and other information with the SEC.
 You can read our SEC filings, including the registration statement, over the Internet at the SEC's website at www.sec.gov.
 We intend to furnish the depositary with our annual reports, which will include a review of operations and annual audited consolidated combined financial statements prepared in conformity with GAAP, and all notices of shareholders' meetings and other reports and communications that are made generally available to our shareholders.
 The depositary will make such notices, reports and communications available to holders of ADSs and will mail to all record holders of ADSs the information contained in any notice of a shareholders' meeting received by the depositary from us.